sourcevault/nutzen/readme.md

 #### `hoplon.types.known`

-Using `hoplon.types` as validators for `hoplon.gaurd` is quite common, it's why `hoplon.types.known` was introduced as a namespace.
+Using `hoplon` validators in `hoplon.gaurd` is quite common, it's why `hoplon.types.known` was introduced as a namespace.

 `hoplon.types.known.*` avoids making the **first** type check, but **does do** the subsequent type check.
 At first glance the namespace does not seem useful, but as it turns out, algebraic unit functions are really good at describing control flow logic - again use the right tool for the job 👀.